oasislabs/connect-four-demo/README.md

-# connect-four-demo
+# Connect Four on Oasis
-A demo Connect Four game built using the game framework's Truffle box
+A demo Connect Four game built using the Oasis game framework's Truffle box.